What is contaminated land?

 The purpose of remediation is to break the link between the contamination and those potentially at risk from it.
 Sometimes this means that contaminated soil is removed, but not always.
 In some situations the contamination will remain but steps will be taken to prevent anyone coming into contact with it.

-What is the role of the HPA and contaminated land?
+What is the role of Public Health England (PHE) and contaminated land?

 What should I do if I think I live on land which is contaminated?